What is clean peanut butter? Let’s take a closer look…

 I would NEVER go to the store to buy some copper sulfate to cook with at home.
 But peanuts… I would definitely buy those.
 Keep in mind that a few brands out there have some added salt.
 Unless you must restrict your salt intake specifically, this does not make the peanut butter unclean.
 Salt in healthy amounts is clean and necessary.

-So what are some clean peanut butter brands?
+So what are some some good peanut butter brands that are clean?

 - Trader Joe’s Organic Peanut Butter